Classifier Surrogates: Sharing AI-based Searches with the World: Neural Density Estimation

-To sample the distribution of the classification output conditioned on high-level jet features induced by detector smearing, we employ a conditional generative model.
-While all flavours of generative models have found multiple applications in high-energy physics, for example in~\cite{Butter22_MLgeneration} and~\cite{Hashemi:2023rgo_generative}, Normalizing Flows can easily and efficiently be applied to infer complex, low-dimensional conditional distributions~\cite{NF_cond_winkler2019learning, NF_cond_radev2020bayesflow}.
+While all flavours of generative models have found numerous applications in high-energy physics, for example in~\cite{Butter22_MLgeneration} and~\cite{Hashemi:2023rgo_generative}, Normalizing Flows can easily and efficiently be applied to infer complex, low-dimensional conditional distributions~\cite{NF_cond_winkler2019learning, NF_cond_radev2020bayesflow}.
+For an early application to particle physics, see for example MadMiner~\cite{Brehmer2019MadMiner} and Bayesflow~\cite{NF_cond_radev2020bayesflow,Bieringer:2020CINN_QCD}.
 In our tests, coupling block-based Normalizing Flows exhibit great performance for dense phase space regions, but larger deviations when modelling tails of distributions.
-To boost the performance of model we employ Continuous Normalizing Flows (CNF), a generalization of coupling block Flows based on ordinary differential equations (ODE) introduced in Section \ref{ssec:CNF}.
+To boost the performance of the model we employ Continuous Normalizing Flows (CNF), a generalization of coupling block Flows based on ordinary differential equations (ODE) introduced in Section \ref{ssec:CNF}.

-To prevent the application of the surrogate on data not included in tagger and thus surrogate training, we employ Bayesian Deep Learning frameworks.
-Through modeling of (or sampling from) a posterior weight distribution, these methods give a large spread of predictions for data not included in the loss objective during training.
-Sections \ref{ssec:VIB} and \ref{ssec:AdamMCMC} introduce two different approaches to Bayesian Neural Networks employed in this paper.
+In Classifier Surrogates, the deficiency of coupling block-based Normalizing Flows to model distribution tails is masked to large extend by the softmax-normalization employed on the classifier, and thus also surrogate, when calculating class probabilities.
+We do observe similar performance between both architectures.
+However, CNFs are also much more parameter efficient allowing us to reduce the number of parameters needed by a factor of $\approx 20$ at the cost of slower inference time.
+As the weights of the surrogate are designed to be shared, and we do expect their use in case studies rather than evaluating on millions of jets, we believe that CNFs are best suited for the application.